Exclusive: Exxon, Chevron seek to exit Azerbaijan's oil after 25 years

 Other ACG consortium members include Japan’s Inpex with 9.3 percent and Norway’s Equinor with 7.3 percent.
 Turkey’s TPAO, Japan’s Itochu, and India’s ONGC Videsh have smaller stakes.

-Exxon has in recent years increasingly focused on developing shale fields in the United States, as well as a string of large oil discoveries in Guyana.
+Exxon and Chevron have in recent years increasingly focused on developing shale fields in the United States.
+Exxon is also set to invest billions in developing a string of large oil discoveries in Guyana, while Chevron is developing the extension of the giant Tengiz field in Kazakhstan, estimated to cost $37 billion.

 The BTC pipeline transports the majority of ACG production from Baku through Georgia to the Mediterranean port of Ceyhan, Turkey.